rickb777/where/README.md

 Package `where` provides composable expressions for **WHERE** and **HAVING** clauses in SQL.
 These can range from the very simplest no-op to complex nested trees of **AND** and **OR** conditions.

+In the naive approach, strings can be concatenated to construct lists of expression that are AND-ed together.
+However, mixing AND with OR makes things much more difficult.
+So this package does the work for you.

 Also in this package are query constraints to provide **ORDER BY**, **LIMIT** and **OFFSET** clauses, along with 'TOP' for MS-SQL.
 These are similar to **WHERE** clauses except literal values